rq-Chen/Notes/Programming/UNIX.md

     - Due to the possible conflict between dependencies for different jobs, the server usually manages an environment for each job
     - One traditional way (as it is in CHPC) is to prepare all possible versions of a dependency in the server, and use `module` to specify the environment variables for each job
     - Another way (as it is in RIS) is to use `docker` to encapsule all dependencies of a job into a standalone, platform-independent *container*
+- Some common errors:
+  - Permission denied even after entering correct password in VS Code Remote SSH (+ Linux ssh can work but show message "no more processes"):
+    - Reason: someone is running big jobs and reached the maximum number of allowed processes on the server
+    - Solution: shout out and wait
 - `module`:
   - Use `module avail <package>` to see the available versions of a package
   - Use `module spider <RegExp>` to search for all available packages
   - Use `module load <package/version>` to load a specific version of a package into your environment
   - Use `module unload <package/version>` or `module del <package/version>` to unload
 - `ssh` and `scp`:
   - Usually you need to start the ssh service by `sudo service ssh start`
   - Login to remote server: `ssh [parameters] [user@]host[:[port]] [command]`